ViewComponent/view_component/docs/guide/slots.md

 ## Component slots

 Slots can also render other components.
-Pass the name of the component as the second argument.
-Component slots are useful when you want to render a specific component, but still allow full control of the arguments that are passed to it.
+Pass the name of a component as the second argument to define a component slot.

+Any arguments you pass when calling a component slot will be used to initialize the component and render it.
+You can also pass a block to set that component's content and slots.

 ```ruby
 # blog_component.rb